Phylliida/charRNN/README.md

 # call loadData with a directory containing .txt files and the model will parse them into a dataset it can use for training
 # for large datasets (~500MB like the linux one this may take a minute or two, be patient)
+# this data can be used for any model that has the same seqLen
 data = model.loadData("shakespeare/")

 # train the model